Revlon says it has replaced Citi as agent on revolver loan

+Retail & ConsumerRevlon says it has replaced Citi as agent on revolver loan

-(Reuters) - Revlon Inc said it had replaced Citigroup Inc as its collateral and administrative agent on a revolving loan facility, months after the bank mistakenly sent $894 million of its own money to repay the cosmetic maker’s lenders.
+Revlon Inc (REV.N) said it had replaced Citigroup Inc (C.N) as its collateral and administrative agent on a revolving loan facility, months after the bank mistakenly sent $894 million of its own money to repay the cosmetic maker's lenders.

 Revlon on Monday replaced Citi with MidCap Financial, as part of an amendment to a 2016 loan agreement that extends its maturity nearly a year to May 7, 2024.
 This facility is different from the one that Citi repaid.